HenrikBengtsson/matrixStats/revdep/problems.md

     The Date field is over a month old.

     This build time stamp is over a month old.
     ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: 'AffymetrixDataTestFiles'
+    ```

 *   checking installed package size ...
 NOTE